Utah Upcoming Oil and Gas Lease Sales

 Advice on how to use the map: Zoom in for more detail.
 Select the layer list icon in the upper left, expand and turn on conservation_conflicts and other layers and sublayers.
 Click on parcels or conservation conflict areas for more information.
 Scroll through pop-ups for multiple overlapping areas by clicking on the right triangle/arrow.

-• Comments on the Draft Environmental Assessment (EA) (pdf document) for the proposed Utah Fourth Quarter (December) 2025 Lease Sale must be received by 4:30 p.m.
-MT Friday, August 8, 2025.
-There is more information and a link to submit comments on the Utah 2025 Fourth Quarter Oil and Gas Competitive Lease Sale ePlanning website and with additional information in the Press Release and on the Utah Oil and Gas Lease Sales Web Page.
+• The Preliminary Parcel List for Utah Bureau of Land Management’s proposed June (Q2) 2026 lease sale is now available.
+Comments on the proposed parcels must be received by 4:30 PM MT Thursday, January 15, 2026.
+There is important information on how to comment on the Utah 2026 Second Quarter Oil and Gas Competitive Lease Sale ePlanning website.
+There is additional information in the Press Release and on the Utah Oil and Gas Lease Sales Web Page.

 • Rocky Mountain Wild has prepared a screen showing conflicts between the proposed parcels and important wildlife, wilderness and other resource values.